imaginationtech/constrainedrandom/docs/howto.rst

     >>> not_zero(0)
     False

+The ``add_constraint`` function is used to add constraints to a ``RandObj``.
+The variables that a constraint affects must have already been added to the problem before ``add_constraint`` is called.

-Constraints should be used as sparingly as possible, as they are the main source of complexity when it comes to solving these problems.
+In general, constraints should be used as sparingly as possible, as they are the main source of complexity when it comes to solving these problems.

 Single-variable constraints
 ___________________________

 Single-variable constraints constrain one variable only.
 They are not as much of a burden as multi-variable constraints because they don't introduce dependencies between variables.

+They can be added when adding the variable with ``add_rand_var``, or afterwards with ``add_constraint``.
+For best performance, they should be added to a variable when ``add_rand_var`` is called.

 ..  code-block:: python

+    import random

-    from constrainedrandom import Random, RandObj
+    from constrainedrandom import RandObj

-    rand = Random(0)
+    random.seed(0)
-    r = RandObj(rand)
+    r = RandObj()

     # Add a random variable called 'plus_minus', which follows these rules:
     # -10 < plus_minus < 10